 The CDA will deliver notices of lease termination in accordance with state statutes and local ordinances.
-All notices of lease termination will include information about the protection against termination provided by the Violence against Women Reauthorization Act (VAWA) for victims of domestic violence, dating violence, sexual assault, stalking, or human trafficking (see section 16-VII.C).
+All notices of lease termination will include information about the protection against termination provided by the Violence against Women Reauthorization Act of 2013 (VAWA) for victims of domestic violence, dating violence, sexual assault, or stalking, or human trafficking (see section 16-VII.C).
 The CDA will also include a copy of the form HUD-5382 and a notice of VAWA rights to accompany the termination notice.
-Any tenant who claims that the cause for termination involves (a) criminal acts of physical violence against family members or others or (b) incidents of domestic violence, dating violence, sexual assault, stalking, or human trafficking of which the tenant or affiliated individual of the tenant is the victim will be given the opportunity to provide documentation in accordance with the policies in sections 13-III.F and 16-VII.D.
+Any tenant who claims that the cause for termination involves (a) criminal acts of physical violence, sexual assault, or stalking, or human trafficking of which the tenant or affiliated individual of the tenant is the victim will be given the opportunity to provide documentation in accordance with the policies in sections 13-III.F and 16-VII.D.